yammer/model_attribute/README.md

  - List attribute names and values.
  - Handles integers, booleans, strings and times - a set of types that are very easy to persist to and parse from JSON.
+ - Efficient serialization of attributes to a JSON string.

 Why not [Virtus][virtus-gem]?
 The main reason is that I completely failed to get dirty tracking working with Virtus.
 This library is also much smaller and